Configuring Advanced Settings for a WLAN SSID Profile

 Manual: Enter the minimum SNR threshold for authentication requests.
 You can specify an SNR value within the 0–100 dB Decibel.
 Unit of measure for sound or noise and is the difference or ratio between two signal levels. range.

-Turn on the toggle switch to allow the AP to send a de-authentication frame to the inactive client and the clear client entry.
+Select this option to allow the AP to send a de-authentication frame to the inactive client and the clear client entry.

-Turn on the toggle switch if you do not want the SSID profile to use the uplink.
+Select this check box if you do not want the SSID profile to use the uplink.

 Disable the SSID based on the following OOS states of the AP: